 - Will it hinder your success and potential growth?

 Desktop vs laptop/tablet

-Which is better for your business?
-And where will you be working?
+Consider which one is better for your business based on where will you be working.
 If you have a job that’s office based, you may like a desktop computer.
 However, with more and more businesses being mobile and less office based, a laptop might be better for flexibility.
 Tablets are also becoming important in business, offering a lightweight easy to use option great for on the go business.